 While you might be a seasoned DIY-er, upgrading an electrical panel is one job you should always leave to a professional.
 The risks are simply too high.
 You’re dealing with high-voltage electricity that can cause severe injury or death.
 Beyond the immediate danger of electrical shock, improper wiring can create hidden fire hazards that put your family and home at risk.
 A panel upgrade for a generator is even more complex, as it involves integrating a transfer switch correctly.
 A licensed electrician has the training, tools, and experience to perform the upgrade safely and ensure every connection is secure.
 Don’t take the chance; professional electrician repairs and installations are essential for this kind of project.

-Forgetting to Plan for the Future
+Don’t Forget to Plan for Future Upgrades

 When you upgrade your panel, you’re not just solving today’s electrical needs—you’re investing in your home’s future.
 A common oversight is failing to account for how your power consumption might change over the next few years.
 Are you thinking about adding an electric vehicle charger?
 Finishing the basement?
 Installing a pool or hot tub?
 A 200-amp panel provides the flexibility to accommodate these additions without needing another upgrade.
 Planning ahead ensures your home’s residential electric system and your Generac generator can support your lifestyle for years to come, making it a smart, forward-thinking investment.